10 Best Plants for a Children’s Garden

 Kids love growing potatoes because when it’s time to harvest them, it’s like digging for treasure.
 Plus, freshly dug potatoes taste a million times better than what you buy at the store.

-To make it a little easier for your kids to grow and harvest their potatoes, consider planting them in a 5-gallon bucket.
+To make it a little easier for your kids to grow and harvest their potatoes, consider planting them in a 10-gallon grow bag.

 Whether your kids like eating fresh cucumbers or they prefer pickles, they’ll love growing their own.
 While most cucumbers are classified as either pickling or slicing varieties, you can use these Spacemaster cucumbers for both.